-Employers in the Philippines must understand the withholding tax framework that applies to employee compensation payments in the Philippines.
+Employers must understand the withholding tax framework that applies when processing and computing payroll in the Philippines!

-In this article, however, we examine BIR Form 1604-C – an annual tax return that must be filed by employers in the Philippines which outlines the tax on compensation withheld from employees during the previous tax year.
+BIR Form 1604-C is a key annual payroll-related tax return that must be filed by employers in the Philippines to confirm the value of the tax on compensation withheld from their employees during the previous tax year.

 - 1 What is BIR Form 1604-C?

-- 7 CloudCfo – Digital Accounting and Bookkeeping Services in Manila and the Philippines
+- 7 CloudCfo – Computing Payroll for Startups and SMEs in the Philippines

 What is BIR Form 1604-C?